-- Reports, administratively, to the Regimental S-3. - Provides/coordinates EMT support of Cadre and New Cadet weeks. - Provides/coordinates EMT support at all Corps events. - Advises the Commandant and the Regimental Commander on Corps medical issues/concerns. - Maintains an electronic / hard-copy continuity file for the position and ensures turnover to designated successors. - Supervises medical staff.
+- Reports, administratively, to the Regimental S-3. - Provides/coordinates EMT support of Cadre and New Cadet weeks. - Provides/coordinates EMT support at all Corps events. - Advises the Commandant and the Regimental Commander on Corps medical issues/concerns. - Maintains a continuity file for the position and ensures turnover to designated successors. - Supervises medical staff.